Mature Masculine

 Emptiness is the Magician's capacity to create inner space—a clearing in the mind where truth can arrive, unblocked by old certainties.

 This is not vacancy or absence of thought.
-True emptiness is alive and receptive, a fertile void where insight grows.
+Real emptiness is alive and receptive, a fertile void where insight takes root.

 Emptiness and the Seeker

-The Seeker archetype pursues truth wherever it leads.
+The Seeker pursues truth wherever it leads.
 But truth cannot enter a mind that is full.

 Healthy emptiness in the Seeker: